dinochecker

 (Shahin's Mansoura lizard)Etymology

-Mansourasaurus is derived from "Mansoura" (for the University whose palaeontologists excavated and prepared the fossils) and the the Greek "sauros" (lizard).
+Mansourasaurus is derived from "Mansoura" (for Mansoura University: home institution of the research collaborative that undertook the field and laboratory work) and the Greek "sauros" (lizard).
 The species epithet, shahinae, honours Ms. Mona Shahin for her integral role in developing the Mansoura University Vertebrate Paleontology (MUVP) initiative.

 ZooBank registry: urn:lsid:zoobank.org:act:81FD8987-8020-4C57-AABF-13DE9A9BB819.